yunpengn/peterfinder/README.md

 ```bash
 composer update
 ```
+- Make sure you have modified `config.php` correctly.
 - Make sure you have already created a Heroku project on the Heroku control panel.
 Navigate to your local project repository and add the Heroku project
 ```bash
 heroku git:remote -a <your_heroku_project_name>